 2. Plan and study your project thoroughly.

-First off, however, you need to analyze your target market.
+First off, however, you need to analyse your target market.
 Who are your users and audience?
 What kind of apps do they need?
-Which should you focus on ? the iPhone or the iPod Touch?
+Which should you focus on – the iPhone or the iPod Touch?

 Aside from asking these questions, you also have to make sure that all your app development requirements are ready.
 Creating a checklist is a good idea and will help you organise your pre-development tasks.